 I left Italy in 2016 to move to Japan for three years.
 While there I frequently had the odd feeling to be living in a world both familiar and elusive.

-Then at some point I just gave and simply let it go.
+Then at some point I gave up and simply let go.

-Somehow, in the end, loneliness and worries faded out and I found my own way.
+Somehow, in the end, loneliness and worries faded out and I found freedom.